DHRUV-CODER/Web-Server/README.md

 # Run using python

-## scroll down for exe , if you don't have python installed

 > 1) Git clone the [repo](https://github.com/DHRUV-CODER/Web-Server.git) or  [Download the zip](https://github.com/DHRUV-CODER/Web-Server/archive/refs/heads/main.zip)
 >
 > 2) Run `python3 server.py`
 >
 > 3) Website will be **available** on : **[localhost](http://localhost:5000/)**

-## Scroll below to know how to share it locally / publicly.

 # Steps to Download the exe

 > **Download the latest exe from [Here](https://github.com/DHRUV-CODER/Web-Server/releases/tag/exe)**